 The problem is that, in real life, the rhythm on a test monitor that’s showing only asystole would show no change if you administered another shock due to no discernible electrical activity in the heart

+What does asystole mean?
 You hear the word flatline in medical and ER sitcoms but what is it really.
-Asystole is defined as the state of total cessation of electrical activity from the heart.
-It’s a type of cardiac arrest where no tissue contraction from the heart muscle occurs, so there’s no blood flow to the rest of the body and requires emergency cardiovascular care.
+An Asystole definition is the state of total cessation of electrical activity from the heart in the human body.
+It’s a type of cardiac arrest where no tissue contraction from the heart muscle occurs, so there’s no blood flow to the rest of the body, and requires emergency cardiovascular care.
 Brittle, erratic heartbeats may produce sudden episodes of asystole that are indistinguishable from pauses in the electrical signal generated by the heart.
+Some common misspellings of Asystole are asytole and asystile.

 Asystole is a very brief pause in the heartbeat and should not be confused with other types of less severe abnormal rhythms such as ventricular tachycardia or supraventricular tachycardia (SVT).
 It is a flatline EKG, P Waves and QRS complexes are not present, the heart is not functioning.
 This medical emergency is different from but related to ventricular fibrillation, which actually has a better prognosis if it’s treated early.
 Asystolic patients usually present with a very poor prognosis.
 The prognosis in asystole depends on the etiology of the asystolic rhythm, the timing of interventions, and the success or failure of advanced cardiac life support.